 Let us now introduce the analytical solipsist.
-Analytical solipsism is a specialization of methodological solipsism and as such its goal is also to maximize the reach of epistemic certainty.
-Specifically, in analytical solipsism, all references to the mind will be abandoned, and instead replaced with formal statements, hence the term analytical.
-The universal doubt method of Descartes will still be utilized, hence the term solipsism, but not to produce the cogito ergo sum, rather to identify the set of infallible mathematical statements that survive the doubt.
+Analytical solipsism is a specialization of provisional solipsism and as such its goal is also to maximize the reach of epistemic certainty.
+Specifically and remarkably, in analytical solipsism, all references to the mind will be abandoned, and instead replaced with formal statements, hence the term analytical.
+The universal doubt method of Descartes will still be utilized, hence the term solipsism, but not to produce the cogito ergo sum, rather to identify a set of infallible mathematical statements that survive the universal doubt method.